 These twins are 5 years old.
-They lost both parents to covid-19.
+They lost both parents to COVID-19.

 Home was a tiny rented room.
 A calendar distributed by a Hindu religious group hangs on one wall.
 The page is turned to April, the month that changed everything.
 That’s when Mohan, who was in his early 40s, began to cough.
 Days later, he had trouble breathing.
 By then the virus was racing across India, infecting hundreds of thousands of people a day.

 Mohan’s health worsened on April 25, and that night, the oxygen saturation in his blood dropped to a dangerous level.
 Rita’s brother managed to get Mohan admitted to Hamidia Hospital, a collection of mustard-and-white buildings near Bhopal’s historic mosque.
-Rita, 40, also was showing symptoms of covid.
+Rita, 40, also was showing symptoms of COVID.
 She and both girls tested positive for the coronavirus two days later.
 Ruhi developed a cough, but her sister remained unscathed.

 Before Mohan was placed on a ventilator, he told Subhash that he was worried for his children.
 He asked whether he could be moved to a private hospital to get better treatment, but no beds were available.
 Mohan died late on April 30.
 He was cremated the following morning, one of 82 coronavirus victims that day at the city’s main Bhadbhada crematorium.